qmk/qmk_firmware/keyboards/dz60/keymaps/billiams/README.md

 ## Billiam's DZ60 layout

-This layout is optimized for MacOS is for a Build 4 DZ60 with a 2U left shift, 2U right shift and an arrow cluster in the bottom right.
+This layout is optimized for MacOS and is for a Build 4 DZ60 with a 2U left shift, 2U right shift and an arrow cluster in the bottom right.
 Don't use this layout if you didn't get Build 4, you will enter a world of pain Donny.

 Settings: